Does ED Cause Male Infertility?

 Some of the causes of ED and male infertility are the same.
 Some common factors include:

-· Age (especially over age 50)
+- Age (especially over age 50)

-· Low testosterone/hormonal imbalance
+- Low testosterone/hormonal imbalance

-· Some medications
+- Some medications

-· Prostate surgery
+- Prostate surgery

 Diagnosing male infertility is usually as simple as counting and testing the health of the sperm in the patient’s semen or ejaculate.
-Low sperm count is fewer than 15 million sperm per milliliter of semen.
+A low sperm count is fewer than 15 million sperm per milliliter of semen.
 Sperm health also takes into consideration the general shape of the sperm and their speed (motility).
 A fertility doctor may also order a test on a man’s urine following ejaculation to see if there are a significant number of sperm being injected into the bladder when he ejaculates.
 This is a major cause of infertility.

 Infertility treatment is complex, and a couple may succeed without knowing why conception was delayed.
 Sometimes oral fertility medication that induces ovulation will result in pregnancy, even if the male partner is the cause.
 Intra-uterine insemination is also very effective.
 In this procedure, sperm is isolated and concentrated in a syringe (so that count and quality are optimized, along with glucose and other materials that increase motility).
 Ovulation is induced by oral medication and injection and confirmed via ultrasound.
 The sperm is injected through the vagina into the uterus, giving it a head start to the fertile egg.
 Again, no matter the underlying cause of infertility, this method often results in a healthy pregnancy.